glytoucan/glytoucan/system/registration_flow.md

 ...
 }
 ```
-The status is just one of three events:
+The status is an enumeration of events types:
 ```
 public enum Status {